Serfati/Heroes-of-Might-and-Magic-3/README.md

  ============================================================================
- Name        : /*Heroes of Might and Magic® 3 */
+ Name        : Heroes of Might and Magic® 3
  Author      : Avihai Serfati (204520803)
  Version     : 2.0
  Copyright   : Read Only